To be based on Volkswagen Group’s MQB-A0 platform, the new Volkswagen Virtus sedan will make global debut in November 2017.

 |Maximum||Rs 15 lakh|

-Unlike the current gen Vento based on the PQ25 platform, the new Virtus will be built on the new MQB AO platform used in the new-gen Polo.
-Sitting on the new underpinnings, Virtus is expected to be slightly longer in length and will reportedly ride on a longer wheelbase.
+Unlike the current generation model based on the PQ25 platform, the new Virtus will be developed on the new MQB-A0 platform that also underpins the new-gen Polo.
+Sitting on the new underpinnings, Virtus is slightly longer and will have a longer wheelbase than the outgoing Vento sedan.
 With most of the cues taken from the new-gen Polo, we expect the Honda City rivalling sedan to be priced between Rs 10 lakh to Rs 15 lakh.
 Read More – Volkswagen T-ROC Compact SUV Revealed

 |Engine||1.4L TSI, 1.2L TSI petrol and a 1.5L Diesel|